Nexmo/nexmo-laravel/README.md

 Add `Nexmo\Laravel\NexmoServiceProvider` to the `providers` array in your `config/app.php`:

     Nexmo\Laravel\NexmoServiceProvider::class

 If you want to use the facade interface, you can `use` the facade class when needed:

     use Nexmo\Laravel\Facade\Nexmo;

 Or add an alias in your `config/app.php`:

     'Nexmo' => \Nexmo\Laravel\Facade\Nexmo::class

 Configuration
 -------------

 You can use `artisan vendor:publish` to copy the distribution configuration file to your app's config directory:

     php artisan vendor:publish

 Then update `config/nexmo.php` with your credentials.
-You can also update your `.env` file with the following:
+Alternatively, you can update your `.env` file with the following:

 ```
 NEXMO_KEY = my_api_key
 NEXMO_SECRET = my_secret